 Some of you may know Parker Palmer, a Quaker writer, educator, and activist.
 His most well known work is probably Let your life speak: Listening for the voice of vocation, but he’s a quite prolific writer.

-I’ve just discovered he writes a column of sorts at the On Being blog, which is associated with the Public Radio show On Being (which used to be called Speaking of Faith) with Krista Tippett.
-His current essay is called On the brink of everything.
-(Click on the title to go read the whole thing).
+He writes a column of sorts at the On Being blog, which is associated with the Public Radio show On Being (which used to be called Speaking of Faith) with Krista Tippett.
+Here’s an essay called: On the brink of everything. (<–Click on the title to go read the whole thing).
 It begins:

 Last Friday, in this space, my friend and colleague Courtney Martin posted a column titled “Reuniting with Awe.”
 It painted an exquisite picture of how her sixteen-month-old Maya helps her see life’s wonders through a toddler’s eyes.

 As I began reading that essay early Friday morning, I was mesmerized by its opening line — “My daughter is on the brink of everything” — because that’s where I am at age 76.
 I’m frequently awestruck as I stand on the brink of the rest of my life, including that part of life called death which I can sometimes see from where I stand.

 What I know for sure is this: We come from mystery and we return to mystery.
 I arrived here with no bad memories of wherever I’d come from, so I have no good reason to fear the place to which I’ll return.
 And I know this, too: Standing closer to the reality of death awakens my awe at the gift of life.

 It’s all worth a read as we move through the final week of Lent, preparing to enter Holy Week.